suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 * 1.2-beta = \[1,2,-2\].
 * 1.2-alpha = \[1,2,-3\].

-Versions SHOULD be encoded as follows:
+Versions SHOULD be encoded according to the following rules:

+1. Positive integers (and 0) represent the numeric elements of the semantic version
+2. A maximum of three positive integers (or 0s) SHOULD be used.
+3. The first element MUST be 0 or a positive integer
+4. Negative integers represent pre-release indicators.

+While {{semver}} allows a build number, it mandates that the build number is ignored.
+Because suit-parameter-version exists solely to enable the Manifest Processor to make a decision about version compatibility, build numbers SHOULD NOT be included.

+In {{semver}},

 1. The first integer represents the major number.
 This indicates breaking changes to the component.
 2. The second integer represents the minor number.
 This is typically reserved for new features or large, non-breaking changes.
 3. The third integer is the patch version.
 This is typically reserved for bug fixes.

-The version MAY include a build number as an additional integer appended to the the three above.
-For example,

-* 1.2.3.99 = \[1,2,3,99\].
-* 1.2.4-alpha.1 = \[1,2,4,-3,1\].

-In keeping with {{semver}}, the build number SHOULD be ignored.

 A pre-release indicator MAY be inserted anywhere in the list, except at element 0.
 The pre-release indicator is encoded as: